LetsScrapeData/scraper/scraping/robust.md

   * For example, browser-based solutions are more stable, while API requests are more efficient; combining both is recommended, along with the latest undetectable tools.
 2. **Redundancy**
 * Use multiple CSS Selectors or XPaths to adapt to changes (AI-generated XPaths are not recommended as they are difficult to adapt to).
-3. **Validation**
+3. **Exception Handling**
+* Handle common execptions in web scraping actions
-* Verify the validity of API status code and extracted data values.
+* Validate the API response data and extracted data to meet expectations
+* Hanlde different status codes of API response
+* Handle other specific exceptions
 4. **Monitoring**
 * Promptly detect and report anomalies.
 5. **Retry**